 A non-refundable registration fee of $75 per session is required at registration and is applied to the total tuition fee.
 The remaining balance is due by May 15th.
 Registrations received after May 15 should include the entire camp fee.
 The total registration fee of an applicant on the waiting list is refundable if space does not become available.

-If YMCA Camp Carson receives WRITTEN NOTIFICATION of cancellation prior to May 15th, you will receive a full refund less your $75 registration fee.
-After this date the fees are non-refundable, unless a camper from the wait list can accept the space.
+UPDATED REFUND POLICY: If YMCA Camp Carson receives WRITTEN NOTIFICATION of cancellation two weeks prior to my child's session date or with a doctor approved medical reason, I will receive a full refund less my $75.00 registration fee.
+After this date the fees are non-refundable, unless a camper from the waitlist can accept the space.

 Some waterfront activities are limited for campers who are not able to pass the swim test.
 Waterfront staff work with campers who do not pass the swim test to help them increase their swimming skills.